|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This cake is a rich, tangy, sweet treat that is absolutely phenomenal with a light, dairy-free icing of your choice or simply with a dusting of powdered sugar and goes well with a cup of strong black coffee or tea.
+This cake is a rich, tangy, sweet treat that is absolutely phenomenal with a light, dairy-free icing of your choice or simply with a dusting of powdered sugar.

 Click Play to See This Dairy-Free Lemon Cake Come Together

 "If you think dairy-free means flavor-free, this recipe will prove you wrong!
 This cake is incredibly moist, light, and full of flavor.
 The lemon adds a nice zing, and you won't miss the dairy.
 Although this cake does have eggs, you can serve this for a kosher meal or to anyone that is lactose intolerant." —Tracy Wilk

 2 teaspoons baking powder

 2 tablespoons almond milk, or other nondairy milk

 6 tablespoons soy margarine, melted

 1 lemon, zested and juiced

 1 cup unsifted confectioners' sugar, or dairy-free frosting